 Pros and cons

-one major wind performs iron air batteries are the materials. simple easy abundant just air which is literally everywhere and iron which has a number of benefits over other battery materials. that doesn’t mean it’s inherently better than lithium across the board or that we shouldn’t use lithium for other applications. iron for instance is less energy-dense resulting in EVs with less range for the same weight . but by diversifying the materials we use and spreading them out over different technologies we can create a more sustainable energy ecosystem, which is not the whole point .
+one major wind performs iron air batteries are the materials. simple easy abundant just air which is everywhere and iron which has several benefits over other battery materials. that doesn’t mean it’s inherently better than lithium across the board or that we shouldn’t use lithium for other applications. iron for instance is less energy-dense resulting in EVs with less range for the same weight. but by diversifying the materials we use and spreading them out over different technologies we can create a more sustainable energy ecosystem, which is not the whole point.

-coal was once king until natural gas came along .cutting coal’s share of the energy price in half of the last two decades. but if we really want to create a clean sustainable future we need an energy storage solution that can meet demand without driving up cost.
+coal was once king until natural gas came along .cutting coal’s share of the energy price in half over the last two decades. but if we want to create a clean sustainable future we need an energy storage solution that can meet demand without driving up costs.

 the materials used in existing lithium-ion batteries cobalt nickel manganese and of course lithium translate to roughly 50 to 80 dollars per kilowatt-hour .form energy says that swapping these materials for iron could bring down the cost to below one-tenth of that.

-form energy says that its large batteries use a giant iron anode and the company says that it’s the biggest anode ever made. the cells which are about a meter square are slotted into battery modules around the size of a washing machine. and can be rolled out in mass and installations. according to form their least dense configuration would get about one-megawatt hour of capacity into about an acre of land . with their higher density configurations reaching about three-megawatt hours in the same space.
+form energy says that its large batteries use a giant iron anode and the company says that it’s the biggest anode ever made. the cells which are about a meter square are slotted into battery modules around the size of a washing machine. and can be rolled out in mass and installations. according to form their least dense configuration would get about a one-megawatt hour of capacity into about an acre of land. with their higher density configurations reaching about three megawatt-hours in the same space.

-for comparison my tesla power wall is 13 kilowatts of capacity and i’d need 77 of them to store one megawatt hour of electricity. but i could easily fit 77 power walls in my garage compared to a one acre complex for the iron air battery .this is why nothing in engineering is ever easy. we trade safety environmentally sustainable materials and cost for a much larger footprint .covering acres of our planet with batteries has an environmental cost all its own. but because of the safety of iron air batteries i’m optimistic that form energy is working on multi-level buildings and other optimizations to drive the land usage down .
+for comparison, my tesla power wall is 13 kilowatts of capacity and I’d need 77 of them to store a one-megawatt hour of electricity. but I could easily fit 77 power walls in my garage compared to a one-acre complex for the iron air battery .this is why nothing in engineering is ever easy. we trade safety environmentally sustainable materials and cost for a much larger footprint .covering acres of our planet with batteries has an environmental cost all its own. but because of the safety of iron air batteries, I’m optimistic that form energy is working on multi-level buildings and other optimizations to drive the land usage down.

-however in 2012 USC researchers were finally able to jump the hydrolysis hurdle when they discovered that by adding a small amount of bismuth sulfide into the battery. they could reduce the waste 10-fold. form energy has basically perfected the process in laboratory conditions and has plans to build a large scale megawatt level prototype capable of discharging for more than six days by the end of 2023.
+however, in 2012 USC researchers were finally able to jump the hydrolysis hurdle when they discovered that by adding a small amount of bismuth sulfide into the battery. they could reduce the waste 10-fold. form energy has perfected the process in laboratory conditions and has plans to build a large-scale megawatt level prototype capable of discharging for more than six days by the end of 2023.

-iron air batteries are rechargeable and while they’re not very energy dense they’re cheap and affordable .aluminum air battery aren’t rechargeable but they’re crazy energy dense.
+iron air batteries are rechargeable and while they’re not very energy-dense they’re cheap and affordable .aluminum air batteries aren’t rechargeable but they’re crazy energy-dense.